SweatyCrayfish/Decision-Tree-with-NN/README.md

 2. **Hyperparameter Tuning**: The architecture for each \( \mathcal{N}_{kl} \) must be chosen.
 3. **Model Interpretability**: With neural networks in the leaves, the interpretability that XGBoost offers will be affected.

-This mathematical formulation describes a hybrid model where XGBoost's decision trees have their leaves replaced by neural networks.
+This mathematical formulation describes NN_XGBoost model where XGBoost's decision trees have their leaves replaced by neural networks.
 Note that this is the first iteration.